Dynamic Variable Selection with Spike-and-Slab Process Priors: Discussion

 \section{Discussion}

-This paper introduces a new class of dynamic shrinkage priors.
-A unique feature of these {\sl Dynamic Spike-and-Slab (DSS) Process} is that their stationary distribution is fully known, where the marginals are characterized by benchmark spike-and-slab priors.
+This paper introduces a new class of dynamic shrinkage priors, where the stationary distribution is fully known and characterized by spike-and-slab marginals.
 A key to obtaining this stabilizing property is the careful hierarchical construction of adaptive mixing weights that allows them to depend on the lagged value of the process, thereby reflecting sparsity of past coefficients.
-We propose various versions of $DSS$, using Laplace/Gaussian spike/slab distributions.
-For implementation, we resort to optimization as a faster alternative to posterior sampling.
-We implement a one-step late algorithm for MAP estimation which iterates over one-site closed-form thresholding rules.
+We propose various versions of dynamic spike-and-slab ($DSS$) priors, using Laplace/Gaussian spike/slab distributions.
+For implementation, we resort to both optimization as well as posterior sampling.
+For Gaussian $DSS$ prior variants, we develop a Dynamic SSVS MCMC algorithm for posterior sampling.
+For fast MAP smoothing, we develop a complementary procedure called Dynamic EMVS which can quickly glean into the signal structure.
+For the Laplace spike variant, we implement a one-step-late EM algorithm for MAP estimation which iterates over one-site closed-form thresholding rules.
 Through simulation and a macroeconomic dataset, we demonstrate that $DSS$ are well suited for the dual purpose of dynamic variable selection (through thresholding to exact zero) and smoothing (through an autoregressive slab process) for forecasting and inferential goals.